 Introduction

-Current best practices and regulations for privacy protection requirements for notice and consent. tthere is no standard or specification for consent.
-As a result, individuals cannot easily track their consents or know who to hold accountable in the event of a privacyprivacy.
+Current regulations and best practices for privacy protection include requirements for notice and consent.
+There is no standard or specification for an interoperable consent record.
+As a result, individuals cannot easily track their consents or know who to hold accountable in the event of a violation of their consent.

 Individuals are regularly asked for consent by organizations who want to collect information about them, usually in conjunction with the use of a service or application.
-Consent is an ’sindividual’s agree to allow an organization to collect, use, and/or disclose their data, and data about them, according to a set of terms and conditions defined by the collecting organization.
+Consent is provided by an individual when they agree to allow an organization to collect, use, or disclose their data, and data about them, according to a set of terms and conditions defined by the collecting organization.

 A record of a consent enhances the ability to maintain and manage permissions for personal data by both the individual and the organization.
-Much like a retailer giving a customer a cash register receipt as a record of a purchase transaction, an organization should similarly create a record of a consent interaction and give it to the individual, defined here as a Consent Receipt to memorialize this interaction in a way that is useful to people.
+Much like a retailer giving a customer a cash register receipt as a record of a purchase transaction, an organization should similarly create a record of a consent interaction and give it to the individual, defined here as a Consent Receipt (CR), to memorialize this interaction in a way that is useful to people.
 The creation and implementation of this standardized format will promote consistent consent practices, support consent management interoperability between systems, and enable proof of consent.

-The consent receipt elements described in this specification represent privacy-related requirements common to many jurisdictions.
-A JavaScript Object Notation (JSON) schema for a consent receipt is included to enable interoperable data exchange and processing.
+The CR elements described in this specification represent privacy-related requirements common to many jurisdictions.
+A JavaScript Object Notation (JSON) schema for a CR is included to enable interoperable data exchange and processing.
 The specification includes extension points so that implementors can incorporate information required for their particular regulatory and policy requirements.

-The OECD Guidelines Council of Europe Convention, and European Union Data Protection Directive [8] relied on FIPs as core principles.
+The OECD Guidelines Council of Europe Convention and European Union Data Protection Directive [EU-DATA] relied on FIPs [FIPS] as core principles.
 All three organizations revised and extended the original U.S. statement of FIPs.
-Due to the international and cross domain use of a consent receipt this document refers to the 1980 OECD Guidelines consent international transfer of personal data focusing on consent using the ISO 29100 lexicon.
+Due to the international and cross-domain use of a consent receipt, this document refers to the 1980 OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data [OECD] focusing on consent using the ISO 29100 lexicon.

 Notations and Abbreviations